Try adjusting your search terms

 Board members bring a diverse range of expertise from fields such as healthcare, education, construction, and finance.
 This variety of backgrounds allows for comprehensive discussions and informed decision-making.

-Having members from the Sisters of St. Francis on the Board underscores the community's commitment to values rooted in compassion and service.
-Their presence ensures that the community remains focused on holistic care and spiritual support.
+Having members from the Sisters of St. Francis on the Board underscores the community's commitment to the legacy of care that was begun by the Sisters when the started Stonehill.
+Their presence ensures that the community remains focused on Franciscan values and ministry to those in need.

 The Stonehill Ethics Committee works collaboratively with residents, families, and employees to address and assist with difficult healthcare dilemmas.
 They also review policies and guidelines to ensure they align with the organization’s mission and ethical best practices.